-&lt;sup>84 Congyan Cai The Rise of China and International Law (OUP 2019) 273.
+&lt;sup>84 Congyan Cai The Rise of China and International Law (OUP 2019) p.
+273.

-policy relating to lawfare.
+What does lawfare then entail, particularly in the context of the South China Sea?
+Amongst the claimant States of the South China Sea, China is the only State which has adopted an official policy relating to lawfare.
 In 2003, the People's Republic of China's Central Military Commission (CMC) officially introduced 'the Three Warfares' (san zhong zhanfa) in its Political Work Guidelines of the People's Liberation Army, which includes public opinion, psychological, and legal warfare.
-As law is one of key pillars, it is clear that, as one commentator has observed:
+As law is one of the key pillars, it is clear that, as one commentator has observed: